-Notice that Mom explained why he should limit his storytelling.
-And she did so without hurting his feelings or discouraging him from practicing his storytelling talent.
+Notice that Mom explained why he should limit his storytelling without hurting his feelings or discouraging him from practicing his storytelling talent.
 She explained that even good things can be overdone, and also taught him a good lesson in social skills.

-Reigning in his autistic obsessions can also be better for him as well.
+Reigning in his autistic obsessions can be good for kids as well as their families.
 When kids get stuck in a rut, it’s sometimes good therapy to gently prod them away from that fixation and get them doing other things for a while.